-Ethermore is a TTRPG blockchain game and an emerging fantasy world built by the community on the Ethereum blockchain.
+Ethermore is a TTRPG-inspired blockchain game and an emerging fantasy world built by the community on the Ethereum blockchain.

 Each procedurally generated fantasy character NFT is a token of entry to the community and world of Ethermore.
 Heroes’ stories, quests and world-building events will evolve off-chain in community discussion, before returning on-chain as Ethermore lore as voted by the community in a DAO-based RPG, where decisions have consequences in the world.